Laotian society: Lowland

-Lao Loum (Laotian of the valley), have been the dominant group -numerically, politically, and economically — since the founding of the Kingdom of Lan Xang in the fourteenth century.
-The Lao of the Lao Loum ethnic group comprise just over 50 percent of the total population.
+Lao Loum (Laotian of the valley) has been the dominant group numerically since the founding of the Kingdom of Lan Xang in the 14th century.
+The Lao of the Lao Loum ethnic group comprise over 50% of the total population.
 Other related lowland groups include the Lue and Phu Thai, who together make up an additional 15% of the population.
-Groups such as the Tai Dam and Tai Deng are included by government statistics in the general category Phu Thai despite linguistic and cultural differences from other lowland groups.
-Variations occur regionally and among different ethnic subgroups, but the general patterns are relatively uniform.
-Most officials in the RLG were Lao Loum, and despite increases in the number of minority officials in the government, the lowland Lao held a clear majority in the early 1990s.
-Lowland cultural patterns are frequently considered the norm in designing policy or setting development priorities.
+Groups such as the Tai Dam and Tai Deng are included by government statistics in the general category Phu Thai.
+Variations occur regionally and among ethnic subgroups.
+Most officials in the RLG were Lao Loum, and while there were increases in the number of minority officials in the government, the lowland Lao held a majority in the 1990s.

-Lao Loum traditionally live in stable independent villages situated near lowland rivers or streams.
+Lao Loum live in villages situated near lowland rivers or streams.
 At higher elevations, villages are located in valley areas that give as much access as possible to land suitable for paddy rice cultivation.
-Villages are self-contained and range from around twenty to over 200 households, although they typically contain forty or fifty houses and 200 to 300 people.
-Usually, villages are separated by rice fields or unused land.
-In rural areas, there might be five kilometers or more between villages, whereas in more densely populated areas only one kilometer or less separates the settlements.
-Most villages have grown in population over time, and if good land becomes scarce in the vicinity, it is not uncommon for some families to migrate to another area, either individually or as a group.
-Individual households usually move to another village where the family has kin or friends, but larger groups have often migrated to unsettled areas.
-Such village fission or relocation continued into the early 1990s, although migrants had to obtain permission from the district administration before settling in a new site.
+Villages are self-contained and range from around 20 to over 200 households.
+Individual households may move to another village where the family has kin or friends, while larger groups have migrated to unsettled areas.
+Such village fission or relocation continued into the 1990s.

-The traditional independence and relative isolation of lowland villages has been reduced since the late 1980s.
-Although commerce in forest products—for example, sticklac—dates to colonial times, as roads have improved and marketing networks expanded, the government has encouraged commercial production for trade and export.
-As long as the open economic policies of the New Economic Mechanism are operating, the process of integrating lowland villages into a national socioeconomic system will likely continue.